Bernadette Mayer: Writing

 Mayer's record-keeping and use of stream-of-consciousness narrative are two trademarks of her writing.
 In addition to the influence of her textual-visual art and journal-keeping, Mayer's poetry is widely acknowledged as some of the first to speak accurately and honestly about the experience of motherhood.
 Mayer edited the journal 0 TO 9 with Vito Acconci, and, until 1983, United Artists books and magazines with Lewis Warsh.
 Mayer taught at the New School for Social Research, where she earned her degree in 1967, and, during the 1970s, she led a number of workshops at the Poetry Project at St. Mark's Church in-the-Bowery in New York City.
 Writers who attended or sat in on her workshops included Kathy Acker, Charles Bernstein, John Giorno, and Anne Waldman.
 From 1980 to 1984, Mayer served as director of the Poetry Project.
 Her influence in the contemporary avant-garde is felt widely.

 Mayer received a Foundation for Contemporary Arts Grants to Artists award (1995).
 She was also a 2015 Guggenheim Fellowship Recipient, a 2009 Creative Capital Awardee, and received a National Book Critics Circle Nomination for her most recent book, 2016's Works and Days.

-In 2016, her career was summarized as an instruction in "how to reject any model of poetry that requires perfection and uptight isolation."
+In 2016, the critic Stephanie Burt characterized Mayer's work as showing "by effusive, charming, sometimes hyperbolic example how to reject any model of poetry that requires perfection and uptight isolation."

 Involvement with The Poetry Project at St. Mark's Church

-Like many other younger poets, Mayer found a home in the poetry community surrounding The Poetry Project at St. Mark's Church.
-Mayer was well known for the workshops she taught there, ones that "have become renowned for the variety of textual approaches deployed, and for their emphasis on nonliterary (or not primarily literary) texts."
-She taught regularly from 1971 to 1974, and sporadically throughout the rest of the 70s.
+Like many younger poets, Mayer found a home in the community surrounding The Poetry Project at St. Mark's Church.
+The workshops Mayer taught there were "renowned for the variety of textual approaches deployed, and for their emphasis on nonliterary (or not primarily literary) texts," according to a history of the project published online in 2012.
+She taught regularly from 1971 to 1974 and sporadically during the later 1970s.
 From 1972 to 1973, Mayer co-edited the publication Unnatural Acts, a "collaborative writing experiment" that arose from one of her workshops.
-Only two issues of the magazine were published, though a third—a postcard issue with work by visual artists—was planned.
+Only two issues were published, though a third—a postcard issue with work by visual artists—was planned.

 Mayer was elected director of The Poetry Project in 1980 and served until Eileen Myles took over in 1984.
 As director, Mayer retooled the marathon reading and worked to get more funding for The Project's programming, including a $10,000 donation from The Grateful Dead.
-Among other things, Mayer was in part responsible for the implementation of a lecture series and the Monday night reading series, both of which remain a part the Poetry Project's programming schedule today.
+Mayer was partly responsible for starting a lecture series and a Monday night reading series.